Estimating a function of the scale parameter in a gamma distribution with bounded variance: Real data analysis

+In a lot of cases, the underlying population is better approximated by a normal distribution rather than by a gamma distribution, and the interest lies in the estimation of the population variance with some desired precision.
+Based on the normal-gamma transformation proposed in \cite{Zacks and Khan (2011)}, if $X_1,...,X_n$ are i.i.d. normal random variables with mean $\mu$ and variance $\sigma^2$, then

+are independent random variables from a gamma distribution with a known shape $\alpha = 1/2$ and an unknown scale $\beta = 2\sigma^2$.
+In this sense, estimating the unknown normal variance $\sigma^2$ using $X_1,...,X_n$ is equivalent to estimating the gamma mean using $Y_1,...,Y_{n-1}$.
+Therefore, our proposed sequential estimation procedure \eqref{P1} helps to provide a satisfactory solution to this inference problem.

+For illustrative purposes, we analyze the marigold data of size $n=460$ collected by \cite{Mukhopadhyay et al. (2004)} on the number of days that the seeds of marigold variety 2 needed to flower.
+We treat this real data set as our population, which does not seem to contradict normality as is confirmed via the Shapiro-Wilk test with an associated p-value of 0.1473.
+The population variance is also computed for reference, which turns out 16.226.

-Based on the normal-gamma transformation proposed in \cite{Zacks and Khan (2011)}, if $X_1,...,X_n$ are i.i.d. normal random variables with mean $\mu$ and variance $\sigma^2$, then are independent random variables from a gamma distribution with known shape $\alpha = 1/2$ and unknown scale $\beta = 2\sigma^2$.
-We performed such transformation onto the data to get a random sample of 345 observations from a gamma population with $\alpha=1/2$ and some unknown $\beta$.
-From here, we proceeded the sequential stopping rules \eqref{P1}, \eqref{P2}, \eqref{P3} and \eqref{P4} to estimate the mean, variance, rate parameter, and survival probability.
-The estimation results are summarized in Table \ref{Tab.
-5}.
+We performed the Zacks and Khan's (\citeyear{Zacks and Khan (2011)}) transformation \eqref{ngtrans} onto the marigold data to get a random sample of 459 observations from a gamma population with $\alpha=1/2$ and some unknown $\beta$.
+From here, we assign $m=20$ and $b=2$, and proceeded the sequential estimation procedure \eqref{P1} to estimate the mean.
+The result is summarized in Table \ref{Tab.
+7}.
+Similarly, we find that the procedure leads to a substantially smaller sample size, but the estimate is close to the corresponding population parameter.

-Having fixed choices for $m=5,10, 15, 20$ and varied the value of $b$, we incorporated the four estimation situations.
-The terminal sample sizes $N$ are reported along with the corresponding final estimates.